-These vehicles are not only beneficial to the environment in reducing our carbon footprint; they also reduce the negative impact on human health, particularly in terms of air pollution, which leads to health conditions such as asthma and even lung cancer.
-The American Lung Association's 2022 State of the Air report placed Philadelphia as the 18th most air polluted city by year round particle pollution in the United States.
+These vehicles are not only beneficial to the environment in reducing our carbon footprint; they also reduce the negative impact on human health, particularly in terms of air pollution, which leads to health conditions such as asthma and lung cancer.
+The American Lung Association's 2022 State of the Air report placed Philadelphia as the 18th most air polluted city by year-round particle pollution in the United States.
 Some of the main driving factors of Philadelphia's polluted air are local emissions, including those that come from Penn's vehicles.
 Philadelphia's individual State of the Air report card can be viewed for more details.

-Recognition of the social and environmental impacts of University vehicles is particularly important given the environmental inequity that exists in the communities surrounding Penn's main campus, especially in those that are low-income.
-Contributions to Philadelphia's air quality also impact the University, both in maintenance costs and impacts to the health of faculty and staff.
+Recognition of the social and environmental impacts of University vehicles is particularly important given the environmental inequity that exists in the communities surrounding Penn's main campus.
+Contributions to Philadelphia's air quality also impact the University, both in maintenance costs and the health of faculty and staff.
 For Penn employees who live locally, vehicle emissions put themselves and their families at risk for the negative health impacts mentioned above.